FURams09/Remesh/Readme.md

 # Gregory Padin's Remesh Interview Project

 Thank you again for considering me for a position at Remesh.
-Below I've outlined the structure of the project
+Below I've outlined the structure of this project and everything you should need to know to get it working.
+If you have any questions don't hesitate to ask.
+I look forward to hearing back from you.

 ## Project Structure